Home Warranty When Buying a House: Buyer & Seller Guide

 Can I negotiate a home warranty into my home purchase agreement?

 Absolutely.
 The best times to negotiate are when making your initial offer or after the home inspection reveals older systems or appliances.
 Include specific language in your contract requesting seller-paid coverage, such as "Seller to provide a 12-month comprehensive home warranty from a reputable provider, paid in full at closing."
-If the seller resists, consider proposing to split the cost or requesting a basic plan rather than comprehensive coverage.
+If the seller resists, consider proposing to split the cost or requesting a basic plan instead of comprehensive coverage.

 Should I buy a home warranty if I'm purchasing new construction?